-- "Combined tool to identify the baseline scenario and demonstrate additionality" could be applied as all alternatives are available options of the project participants.
-However, for this project activity, the "tool for demonstration and assessment of additionality" was used to evaluate the additionality, as required in the ACM0001 version 11. - "Tool for demonstration and assessment of additionality" is applicable to this project activity, as it is included in the ACM0001 methodology. - "Tool to determine project emissions from flaring gases containing methane" is applicable to this project activity as: - The residual gas stream to be flared contains no other combustible gases than methane, carbon monoxide and hydrogen; - The residual gas stream to be flared is obtained from decomposition of organic material (through landfill). - "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" is also applicable to Manaus Landfill Gas Projects during this project activity, electricity will consumed from the grid. - The "Tool to calculate the emission factor for an electricity system" is applicable as this project will supply electricity to the grid. - "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site" is applicable as the solid waste disposal site is clearly identified, there are no hazardous wastes and this is not a stockpile case.
+• "Combined tool to identify the baseline scenario and demonstrate additionality" could be applied as all alternatives are available options of the project participants.
+However, for this project activity, the "tool for demonstration and assessment of additionality" was used to evaluate the additionality, as required in the ACM0001 version 11.

-• "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" is not applicable as there will not be any fossil fuel generation.
+- "Tool for demonstration and assessment of additionality" is applicable to this project activity, as it is included in the ACM0001 methodology. - "Tool to determine project emissions from flaring gases containing methane" is applicable to this project activity as: - The residual gas stream to be flared contains no other combustible gases than methane, carbon monoxide and hydrogen; - The residual gas stream to be flared is obtained from decomposition of organic material (through landfill). - "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" is also applicable to Manaus Landfill Gas Projects during this project activity, electricity will be consumed from the grid. - The "Tool to calculate the emission factor for an electricity system" is applicable as this project will supply electricity to the grid. - "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site" is applicable as the solid waste disposal site is clearly identified, there are no hazardous wastes and this is not a stockpile case. - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion" is applicable to the project activity because electricity can be occasionally generated using a standby diesel generator located on site.